Summary

 Legal Basis: The Processing is necessary for compliance with a legal obligation.

-(F) Disclosure of Personal Data to Third Parties
+(G) Disclosure of Personal Data to Third Parties

 We disclose Personal Data to other entities within the Outpost group, for legitimate business purposes and the operation of our Sites, products, or services to you, in accordance with applicable law.
 In addition, we disclose Personal Data to:

-- Merchants: where you purchase products or services where we act as Merchant of Record, we share transaction details and contact information with the Merchant to enable fulfillment of the purchase.
+- Merchants: where you purchase products or services where we act as Merchant of Record, we share transaction details and contact information with the Merchant to enable fulfilment of the purchase.
 Merchants are independent Data Controllers with their own privacy policies.

 - Payment Service Providers (PSPs): we share payment information with licensed payment service providers such as Stripe, Adyen, Airwallex and others to process transactions on your behalf.
 PSPs are subject to PCI DSS compliance requirements and have their own privacy policies.